Technigo/project-express-api/README.md

 ## View it live

-To view project live, please follow this link:
+To view an example of a deployed endpoint, please follow this link: http://small-express-api.herokuapp.com/books